Aseroe rubra: Distribution and habitat

 This fairly common fungus is widely distributed in Australia from southeastern Queensland through New South Wales and eastern Victoria and Tasmania.
 It is also found across many islands in the Pacific Ocean, including New Zealand.
 A saprotroph, it is found on decomposing plant matter as well as on woodchips and mulch and is common in gardens and amenities plantings.
 It also occurs in alpine grasslands and woodlands.

 From its natural habitat, it appears to have traveled to other parts of the world in garden or soil products; it was recorded growing on soil transported from Australia in a glasshouse in Kew Gardens in 1829 and later in California in North America.
 Transport in garden or soil products does not explain its presence on remote and uninhabited Pacific islands nor its occurrence in South Africa, Kangaita, and Kirinyaga (a small village in Kenya) in localities remote from any garden.
 These unexplained localities cast doubt on the assumption that the species was spread from Australia and New Zealand by humans.
 Recently, A. rubra var. zeylanica which differ in size (3-4.5 cm diam.) and salmon pink to reddish-orange unbranched arms or tentacles, has been reported from the Western Ghats, Kerala, India.
 This fungus is distributed in the semi-evergreen to evergreen forests and Eucalyptus stands at high ranges.

 In Māori culture

-Aseroe rubra is known as puapua-a-Autahi in Māori, or the "blossom of Canopus", a name referencing how the fungus typically is seen after Canopus rises in New Zealand.
+Aseroe rubra is known as puapua-a-Autahi in Māori, or the "blossom of Canopus", a name which refers to the fact that the fungus is seen typically after Canopus rises in New Zealand.
 While the fungus is a traditional food in Māori culture, only young specimens can be harvested, and the fruiting body is cooked for extended periods of time, to remove toxins.